DonHulieo/qb-jewelery/README.md

     local loopDone = false
     while true do
         Wait(1000)
-        if GetClockHours() >= 18 or GetClockHours() <= 6 then -- Hours are in 24 hour time so 18 is 6pm
+        if GetClockHours() >= 18 or GetClockHours() <= 6 then -- Hours are in 24 hour time, so between 6pm and 6am the doors are locked
-            if not doorsLocked then
-                if not StoreHit then
-                    Wait(1000)
+            if not doorsLocked then -- Checks if the doors are already locked if not StoreHit then -- Checks if the stores been robbed ato allow the cooldown to actually work Wait(1000)
                     LockAll()
                     loopDone = false